Person Risk Meter Person

 Why It's Important to Classify Accurately

-Misclassifying workers can trigger IRS or state tax audits, investigations by the U.S. Department of Labor, as well as lawsuits which can result in hefty fines, penalties, business interruptions, and bad press for your company.
+Misclassifying your workers can trigger government audits, investigations, as well as lawsuits which can result in hefty fines, penalties, business interruptions, and bad press for your company.

-Failure to provide W-2 forms for an employee can lead to back taxes of up to 41.5% of an employee's wages for up to three years.
+For workers that fit the criteria of an "employee," failure to classify them accurately can lead to paying back taxes.
+In the United States, this is up to 41.5% of an employee’s wages for up to three years.
 If the misclassification is determined to be intentional, corporations can face fines as high as $500,000 or even jail time.

 Learn your misclassification risk level now.
 It's free!